What happens if my computer crashes, is lost, or stolen?

 If your computer has been stolen or lost, then we also encourage you to change your 12-word phrase.
 This way your funds will be in a new wallet with new addresses.
 This will protect your funds if someone has access to your computer and is working on guessing your password.

 As you can tell, it's incredibly important to keep your 12-word phrase, backup link, and password safe!
 Anyone with access to your recovery options can use them to gain access your funds, so make sure to protect them from prying eyes.
-Be sure to work through our guide on keeping your wallet, computer, and network safe:
+Be sure to work through our guide on keeping your wallet, computer, and network safe: How do I keep my money safe?

 On older versions of Exodus, you had the option to receive a backup recovery link.
 If you have an email backup link, it will still work, though the 12-word phrase is all you need.
 Your backup link is an encrypted version of your 12-word phrase, and it can only be decrypted with the corresponding password.
 Here is how to restore with a backup link if you have one: